google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ### What you'll learn

-* How to inspect a service worker with the Application panel
+* How to inspect a Service Worker with the Application panel
 * How to explore the Cache and IndexedDB
 * How to simulate different network conditions
-* How to use debugger statements and breakpoints to debug a service worker
+* How to use debugger statements and breakpoints to debug a Service Worker
 * How to simulate Push events

 ### What you'll need